 Data and method of analysis

-Data were national genetic evaluations of AI sampled bulls with at least 10 daughters in at least 10 herds.
-Table 2 presents the amount of data included in this Interbull evaluation for Holstein.
+Data were national genetic evaluations of AI sampled bulls with at least 10 daughters or 10 EDC (for clinical mastitis and maternal calving traits at least 50 daughters or 50 EDC, and for direct calving traits at least 50 calvings or 50 EDC) in at least 10 herds.
+Table 1 presents the amount of data included in this Interbull evaluation for all breeds.

 National proofs were first de-regressed within country and then analysed jointly with a linear model including the effects of evaluation country, genetic group of bull and bull merit.
-Heritability estimates used in both the de-regression and international evaluation were as in each country's national evaluation (Table 4).
+Heritability estimates used in both the de-regression and international evaluation were as in each country's national evaluation.

-Table 5 presents the date of evaluation as supplied by each country in the 019-proof file.
+Table 2 presents the date of evaluation as supplied by each country in the 01x-proof file.

-Estimated genetic parameters are shown in APPENDIX I and the corresponding number of common bulls are listed in APPENDIX II.
+Estimated genetic parameters and sire standard deviations are shown in APPENDIX I and the corresponding number of common bulls are listed in APPENDIX II.

 The international genetic evaluation procedure is based on international work described in the following scientific publications: